thoughtspot/thoughtspot.github.io/_complex-search/about-filters.md

 ## Cascading filters

 If you want to apply a table filter whenever the table has been used (Views, Worksheets, Answers, and Pinboards), use Cascading filters.
 When columns from that table are applied in a search, the table filter is implicitly applied to the search.
-The filter is invisible in the search bar, but visible from the filter bar.
+All worksheet filters are accessible from the query visualizer.

 Consider a table with a filter that is used in a worksheet.
 When a search uses that worksheet, it is as though the filter is added to the search.